orhun/git-cliff/CONTRIBUTING.md

 git clone https://github.com/{username}/git-cliff && cd git-cliff
 ```

-To ensure the successful execution of the test, it is essential to fetch the tags.
+To ensure the successful execution of the tests, it is essential to fetch the tags as follows:

 ```sh
 git fetch --tags https://github.com/orhun/git-cliff